ericpgreen/whatworks/README.md

 Incomes are stagnant in many parts of the world, and the gap between the rich and poor has never been greater.
 Every year, more than 6 million children die before their fifth birthday, mostly from preventable causes.
 More than 35 million people are living with HIV/AIDS, and one million die every year.
 In 2014, there will likely be more than 200 million cases of malaria and more than 8 million new cases of TB.
 One billion people live in extreme poverty.

 Over the past few decades, the rich world has transferred approximately 2 trillion in aid to developing countries.
 Has it all been a waste?
 Money thrown down "Third word rat-holes"?
 Or has this money been woefully inadequate?
-Are their any reasons for optimism?
+Are there any reasons for optimism?

 We will examine these and other questions by sampling a selection of popular titles in global health and development.
 Critically, we will consider the role of the international community—and each of us as world citizens—in contributing to progress.